nameslessjin/Monte-Carlo-CPU-Ray-Tracer/README.md

 6. Multi-threading                                                                          -   Y

 ## Note
 This program is for monte carlo sampling.
 For the core phong shading, please check out the other program in the submission named "USC-CSCI420-HW3-core-credit".
 I will submit a JPEG folders to contain still images from both programs.
 The example of monte carlo sampling is also provided in JPEG folder under hw3-starterCode.
+If you want to run the code, you can use ./test2.sh, ./table.sh, ./snow-man.sh, ./4sphere.sh and ./siggraph.sh